MarkDanilchenko/IT-Blog/README.md

 1. Clone repository to your local folder;
 2. Copy dev.env to .env file: `cp dev.env .env`;
-3. Open and follow the instructions in the new created .env file;
+3. Open and follow the instructions properly in the new created .env file.
+Note, that for the all functions You should fill all fields;
 4. For this step you should already have installed Docker and docker-compose on your PC:

 - make sure You are in project folder: `cd '.../project_folder'`;